James H. Clark: Awards

 Clark received the ACM SIGGRAPH Computer Graphics Achievement Award in 1984.
 In 1996, he received the Golden Plate Award of the American Academy of Achievement.
 He was a recipient of the 1997 Kilby International Awards, which honored him for his computer graphics vision and for enabling networked information exchange.

 In 1988, Clark was an Award Recipient of the EY Entrepreneur of the Year Award in the Northern California Region.

 Clark was awarded an honorary Doctor of Science (ScD) from the University of East Anglia in 1998.

 Personal life

 Clark has been married four times and has four children.
-In 2000, his daughter Kathy married Chad Hurley, a co-founder of YouTube, they were divorced in 2012.
 The divorce from his third wife of 15 years, Nancy Rutter, a Forbes journalist, is reported to have cost him $125 million in cash and assets in the settlement.
-Soon afterwards he began dating Australian model Kristy Hinze, 36 years his junior.
+Soon afterwards he began dating Australian model Kristy Hinze, 35 years his junior.
 Hinze became his fourth wife when they married in the British Virgin Islands on March 22, 2009.
 She gave birth to a daughter, Dylan Vivienne in September 2011, and later, Harper Hazelle, in August 2013.
+In 2000, his daughter by a previous marriage, Kathy, married Chad Hurley, a co-founder of YouTube, they were divorced in 2012.

 In 2022 he made the largest residential real estate sale in Florida history, selling a 22-acre property in Manalapan, Florida to Larry Ellison for approximately $175 million.
-Clark had previously acquired the property from the Ziff publishing family for $94 million.
+Clark had previously acquired the property in 2021 from the Ziff publishing family for $94 million.